curtisnlogan/curtisnlogan/README.md

 # 🧠 About Me

-I’m a full-stack developer with a background in **War Studies and cybersecurity** from King’s College London.
+I’m a backend-focused full-stack developer, honed in an intensive AI-augmented full-stack bootcamp, with a background in **War Studies and cybersecurity** from King’s College London.
 That foundation trained me to analyse systems, document assumptions, and approach technical work with clarity and discipline.

 Since completing my software engineering bootcamp, I’ve focused on building a strong, repeatable engineering workflow — the kind that makes me dependable in a team and safe to trust with real production code over time.